Contents

 - Assignment 4 (until 19.12.): Train a logistic regression model to recognize handwritten digits.
 The digits were written, scanned in black and white, and the images were then provided as 28x28 matrices with grayscale information.
 It involves only zeros and ones, and is therefore a binary classification task.
 You can find the training and test data in Ilias, as well as a Python script with a function to read in the data.
 Use the scikit-learn library for the actual training (and have a look around to see what else the library has to offer).

 - 12.12.
-Neural networks
+Neural networks (Slides)

 - Literatur: Mikolov et al. (2013), Pilehvar/Camacho-Collados (2020)